SaraMekshaj1/AutomationExerciseWebWithSelenium/README.md

 7. Hover over second product and click 'Add to cart'
 8. Click 'View Cart' button
 9. Verify both products are added to Cart
-10. Verify their prices, quantity and total price

 ## Test13:  Verify Product quantity in Cart